6: Dark Dreams and Twisted Things

 "Tuli, ach damn it, Tuli, wake lass, Kartheart damn it all, wake up!"
 Fenna slapped the convulsing gnome, not really knowing what else to do.
 She groaned, but stopped shaking and screaming, her eyes fluttering open her facial expression a three way mix of pain, terror and confusion.
 "I'm sorry ta slap ye lass, I nae had any idea what else ta do.
 Ye were screaming bloody murder, I'll be surprised if every beastie and bird within a mile didn't 'ear ye.
 T'was bloodcurdlin', sounded like ye were dyin'!"

 "I thought I was dying."
 Tuli replied, gasping for breath.
 "You were all gone, it was dark and foggy, with no sign or trace, the fire gone cold.
 There were shapes in the mist, it was the middle of the night.
 The sounds were confusing, disorienting and then I thought I saw Wvota through the mist.
 However once I got closer the worg leapt out at me, bearing me to the ground and getting jaws around my throat.
-That's when you work me."
+That's when you woke me."

 Fenna's eyes went a bit wide, for as she'd spoken, Tuli had moved her hand up to her neck, shifting her bedroll, and revealed her neckline.
 She was bruised, not deeply, but enough that Fenna could see it.
 The bruises were distinctly canine jaw shaped.
 "Ye had nae ordinary nightmare lass."
 Fenna growled, confused and concerned.
 "Yer neck's bruised like ye was bitten by some kind of o' large canine.
 There be mud and soil under yer finger nails, an' nae that ye mention it, I did get a whiff o' drenched dog when shakin' ye awake."